Ohio Catastrophic Injury & Premises Liability Lawyer Investigating Legionnaires Disease Cases

 - Future Loss of Enjoyment of Life

 - Future Lost Wages or Loss of Earning Capacity

 - Life Care Plans (home or vehicle improvements)

 Ohio Wrongful Death Compensation

 The Ohio Wrongful Death Statute (R.C.
 2125: Action for Wrongful Death) allows a lawsuit to be brought by a beneficiary on behalf of the decedent and his or her Estate.
 The following separate damages may be recoverable depending on the facts in the case.

-If you or a loved one have suffered legionnaires disease and have questions about the root cause or available legal remedies to improve quality of life or medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from legionnaires disease and have questions about the root cause or available legal remedies to improve quality of life or medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer those critical questions.